-Something may work from a technical perspective, but that does not mean it produces an optimal result.
-Viagra® works but does it produce optimal results?
+Something may yield a positive result from a technical perspective, but that does not mean it produces an optimal result.
+This medicine may help, but does it produce optimal results?

-ED medications like Viagra® work by relaxing muscles and increasing blood flow to the penis,causing an erection or maintaining it.
-In this sense Viagra® works.
-However, there are many disadvantages to such medications, which, incidentally, were all originally based on medication developed to treat conditions other than erectile dysfunction.
-While ED medications like Viagra® do work, they also offer a list of undesirable possible side effects including:
+ED medications like these relax muscles and increase blood flow to the penis, causing an erection or maintaining it.
+In this sense they can be viewed favorably.
+However, there are many disadvantages to such prescriptions, which, incidentally, were all originally based on medication developed to treat conditions other than erectile dysfunction.
+While ED drugs like Viagra® might seem helpful, they also offer a list of undesirable possible risks including:

 - Upset stomach or heartburn

 - Visual changes

 - Digestive system problems

 - Prolonged erection